leogx9r/DiscordCrypt/README.md

 # Frequently Asked Questions

+### Why does the plugin look so weird?

+We recently added bigger libraries to the plugin (Such as OpenPGP.js), and as a result,
+    we started compressing the plugin to save everyone a few megabytes of bandwidth everytime discordCrypt is downloaded.

+Having such a large source would also make developing fairly hard.
+If you wish to have a look at the uncompressed source,
+    look at the code as it is in [src/discordCrypt.plugin.js](src/discordCrypt.plugin.js).

 ### Isn't Discord already encrypted or private ?

 Discord ***claims*** that all its messages are encrypted, and while that